 Despite the objections of marketers, the digital marketing industry is responding to the demand for change.

 However you look at it, the methods of tracking users online are going to change (they already are).
-So whatever the impact to the way our ads are served, or the methods we use to target our audience, marketers are going to have to adapt.
+So whatever the impact on the way our ads are served, or the methods we use to target our audience, marketers are going to have to adapt.

 Do these changes to tracking mean less effective ads?